maxzhang1985/CS-Fundamentals/readme.md

 # Introduction

-A collection for data structures & algorithms practice in Ruby and JavaScript including Online Judge & past interviews
+A collection of data structures & algorithms practice in Ruby and JavaScript from online judge & past interviews